 The Meson de Jesus is a dining room providing two meals a day, six days a week, for the people who reflect the poor neighborhood in which it is located.
-Toddlers with their parents, the mentally and physically challenged, travelers, persons suffering from addictions, the elderly and workers, who often make less than the equivalent of $7.00 per day, come together to share a hot meal and a respite from a life full of hardship.
+Toddlers with their parents, the mentally and physically challenged, travelers, persons suffering from addictions and the elderly come together to share a hot meal and a respite from a life full of hardship.
 Family members also carry food home to those who are too weak to walk.
 Additionally, the Meson functions as a community center with our social workers supplying support in many aspects of life.
-It may be as simple as a call home by a migrant to let his family know that he is alive or as complex as arranging appointments and visas for children to be treated at the Shriners International in Phoenix.

-Some of the challenges are improving health with substandard living conditions such as no running, clean water or a means to keep food from spoiling or a place for sanitary disposal of garbage.
-A free medical clinic (Dispensario Medico) and a dental clinic are located at the site where Father Marty Gates began his ministry in Guaymas in 1971.
+Some of the challenges are improving health with substandard living conditions.
+A free medical clinic and a dental clinic are located at the site where Father Marty Gates began his ministry in Guaymas in 1971.
 Women, children and the elderly with medical problems commonly associated with poverty are the most frequent visitors to the Clinic.
 Physicians and dentists volunteer their services.
 Donated pharmaceuticals as well as some medical equipment are available to clinic patients.

 In Mexico, nearly free public schooling is provided through the 9th grade.
 But for the very poor, textbooks, school supplies, required uniforms and shoes are not affordable.
 Also, it is an established fact that children cannot learn when they are hungry, sick, cannot see or cannot hear.
 Thus, CFO has a programs, funded by your contributions, that help these precious children to get the essentials of life in order to attend school.